HashEdits/EditDistributionTools/README.md

 </p>

-This set of tools enable you to distribute your modifications to any 3D models with ease.
+This set of tools enables you to distribute your modifications to any 3D models with ease.

-It's main usecase is to generate a difference between your moddifications on a 3D model and an original 3D model created by a third party, which you don't have the rights to distribute the original data
+Its main use case is to generate a difference between your modifications on a 3D model and an original 3D model created by a third party, which you don't have the rights to distribute the original data.

-My set of tools let's you build a patcher and maintain it with ease, saving you time and letting your customers have a reliable way to install your modifications.
-Building a reliable way for them to interact with your products.
+My set of tools lets you build a patcher and maintain it with ease, saving you time and letting your customers have a reliable way to install your modifications, building a reliable way for them to interact with your products.

-The updater tool let's you maintain your modifications if the original creator updates their model.
+The updater tool lets you maintain your modifications if the original creator updates their model.

-An option is also avaliable to automate the generation of localized descriptions for your storefronts
+An option is also avaliable to automate the generation of localized descriptions for your storefronts.

-Tool used mainly by the avatar creators from [VRCFT](https://github.com/benaclejames/VRCFaceTracking) to distribute face tracking add-ons/DLC
+This tool is used mainly by the avatar creators from [VRCFT](https://github.com/benaclejames/VRCFaceTracking) to distribute face tracking add-ons/DLC.

 ⚠️**If you end up using the tools please credit my socials and this GitHub Page**⚠️